Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Increasing Diversity Order via FEC

-MIP entails that the coded symbols in each of $\Delta$ positions for $\Delta\leq D$ are independent of each other, each conveying $\log_2(M)$ bits of information about the coded message.
-This in turn means that each of the $M$ constellation points occur with probability $1/M$.
-Noting that the assignment of constellation points to $M$ code alphabets is one-to-one and random, we can conclude that the constellation points in the $\Delta$ positions (selected by various code-words in a code satisfying MIP) are independent of each of other.
+A consequence of codes satisfying MIP is that the coded symbols in each coordinate $I$ with $\vert I \vert \leq K_c$ are independent of each other.
+Each coordinate reveals the same amount of $\log_2 q$ bits of information about the coded message.
+This in turn means that each of the $q$ constellation points occurs with probability $1/q$.
+Noting that the assignment of constellation points to $q$ code alphabets is one-to-one and random, we can conclude that the constellation points in the $\Delta$ positions (selected by various codewords in a code satisfying MIP) are independent of each other.
+This property is used in the decoder analysis section to show that using simple MDS codes in MBM increases the diversity order.
+An example of MDS codes satisfying MIP is Reed-Solomon codes.